 The inspections for all Class 1a to Class 10 buildings

 A1 Certifier deals with all building classifications but majority of our work is with Class 1a Buildings which are residential homes.

 Class 1a building are houses or dwellings of a domestic or residential nature.
 They will be stand alone houses, duplex units, town houses, villa units or terrace houses.

 Mandatory inspections of Class 1a and Class 10 buildings.

-- Excavation – after the excavation of the foundation material and before the pouring of concrete for the foundations or floor slab of the building.
+- Footing – after the excavation of the foundation material and before the pouring of concrete for the footings or floor slab of the building.

 - Floor slab – if the building is to have a floor slab – after the formwork and reinforcement for the floor slab have been placed, but before the concrete for the floor slab is poured.

 - Frame – inspection of the frame (refer to the breakdown of the frame stage in section 44 of the Building Regulations 2021).

 - Final acceptance – inspection of all outstanding items and obtaining certificates, e.g. termite protection, installation of membranes in wet areas, glazing, smoke detectors and energy efficiency.